tonetheman/love_shaders/README.md

+The other day I read this article http://blogs.love2d.org/content/beginners-guide-shaders and my mind was blown.

 Here are some shaders that I found and translated to lua/love.

 I am absolutely not the author of these shaders I just changed them enough to get them to work in lua.
 Complete and total props back to the original authors.